 We will have a zero tolerance policy for non-compliance to the CCYB COVID Safety Policy this season.
+We have worked closely with Metrowest, who has their own policies defined here.
 If you can not or will not comply with the policies set forth, please do not register your child to play.

 Parents must take the temperature of their player(s) prior to attending a practice or a game.
 If the player has a fever, sore throat, difficulty breathing, loss of taste/smell, muscle aches, fatigue, or headache, we ask that you keep your player home and notify email@example.com immediately.